-If you configure absolute URLs that are not in the same scheme, FQDN, and port as AM, you must also configure the Validation Service.
+If you configure absolute URLs that are not in the same scheme, FQDN, and port as AM, you must also configure the Success and failure redirection URLs.

-6. Click Save Changes.
+6. Save your work.

 The following authentication sequence would occur: the user enters their credentials for the first module and successfully authenticates.
 The first module shares the credentials with the second module, successfully authenticating the user without prompting again for their credentials, unless the credentials for the first module do not successfully authenticate the user to the second module.